ABHISHEKJULA07/Milk-Prediction-ANN/problem_statement.md

    - Evaluate the model using accuracy, precision, recall, and F1-score.
    - Use confusion matrix to understand class-wise performance.

-4. **Deployment (Optional)**

-   - Build a simple UI to input new milk sample data and predict its grade.

 ## Expected Outcome